pandas-dev/pandas/doc/source/user_guide/categorical.rst

 following operations are possible with categorical data:

-``Series`` methods like :meth:`Series.value_counts` will use all categories, even if some categories are not present in the data:
+``Series`` methods like :meth:`Series.value_counts` will use all categories, even if some categories are not present in the data, though this default is deprecated and will be changed in a future release.
+It is recommended to use the `observed` keyword explicitly:

 .. ipython:: python
+    :okwarning:

     s = pd.Series(pd.Categorical(["a", "b", "c", "c"], categories=["c", "a", "b", "d"])) s.value_counts()